euronay/mtg-wizard/README.md

 Card data and images are provided by [Scryfall](www.scryfall.com).
 This app is not produced by, endorsed by, supported by or affiliated with Scryfall, LLC.

+Icon based on an icon made by Freepik from www.flaticon.com

 [Privacy Policy](PrivacyPolicy.md)

 [Terms and Conditions](TermsConditions.md)